SystemsApproach/private5g/software/smallcell.rst

    $ make net-prep

-Once Kubernetes is running and the network properly configured, you are then ready to bring up the SD-Core as before:
+Once Kubernetes is running and the network properly configured, you are then ready to bring up the SD-Core as before, but without the ROC:

 .. code-block::